christopherclemmons/christopherclemmons/README.md

 🧪☢Fullstack Cloud Engineer
 ## About Me

-I'm `@christopherclemmons`, a full stack cloud engineer who has spent the last 10 years helping numerous of startups build software that makes them a lot of money.
-I don't cross every box on the checklist and skilled software engineers don't.
-I'm really good at many things but I'm very good at the things that bring buisnesses the most value witih technologies that make it happen.
+I'm `@christopherclemmons`, a full stack cloud engineer.
+I specialize in building distributed secure systems in the cloud.

 ## 🚀Core Values
 - 👨‍💻 I believe humans should not be forced to use crappy software